Is RV Antifreeze Toxic to Plants?

 Is RV Antifreeze Toxic to Plants?
 Or Grass?

-Plants are not invulnerable.
-For instance, pesticides can strip the nutrients and prevent them from fully developing.
+For instance, pesticides can strip the nutrients and prevent plants from fully developing.
+Care must be taken to not accidentally sprinkle RV plants with antifreeze too.

 Similarly, dispersing antifreeze previously used in an RV’s plumbing system across a backyard can hurt nearby plant life.

-It’s best to avoid using any RV antifreeze near plants.
+It’s best to avoid using any RV antifreeze near plants of any kind.

 Toxicity Levels Vary Between RV Antifreeze Products